just-ai-labs/TEAM_G/README.md

 3. **Push to your branch** and create a pull request.
 4. **Review and merge** changes after team approval.

-## Achievements and Milestones
-- Successfully deployed a production-ready application.
-- Achieved 95% test coverage with robust unit and integration tests.
-- Implemented real-time data synchronization and optimized performance.
-- Collaborated efficiently using Agile methodology.

 ## Contact
 For any queries, suggestions, or collaborations, feel free to reach out:
 - Sachin B A: sachinba.20@gmail.com
-- Chandan B S: [Add Email]
+- Chandan B S: chandan0417bs@gmail.com
-- Bhavana Naik: [Add Email]
+- Bhavana Naik: bhavananaik@gmail.com

----
-*Thank you for visiting Team G's repository!
-We hope our work inspires and adds value.*